Vyachowski/test-assignments/Developers Institute/js-lesson-functions.md

 Do you feel that is something wrong with this code?
 I do!
 And you may remember the DRY rule (Do not repeat your self) and it is definetely violated.

 ## The function – the building block of any program
-Is that any way to make piece of the code reusable?
-Yes, and it is caleed function.
+Is there any way to make a piece of code reusable?
+Yes, and it's called a function.

-The principle is simple – you need to declare a function (and dsescribe inside the function what do you want to do) and then call the function.
+The principle is simple – you declare a function (and describe inside the function what you want to do) and then call the function.
 Let's rewrite the code:

 ``` js
 function multiplyByTwo() {